 When I was a kid, buttered noodles were one of my favorite meals.
-This lemon butter pasta takes all the same qualities of melted butter, salt from the capers, and brightness from the lemon.
+This lemon caper pasta takes all the same qualities of melted butter, salt from capers, and brightness from the lemon.

 I love this recipe because it feels like a fancy date night type of meal, but it comes together so quickly with just a few ingredients!

-This recipe is vegan because we use good quality vegan butter.
-The creamy lemon sauce is made by sautéing shallots in that butter, deglazing with white wine and lemon juice, and then adds non-dairy milk.
-It's a world of flavor!
-Keep reading to make this recipe.
+Lemon Caper Pasta can be made vegan by using good quality vegan butter.
+The creamy lemon sauce is made by sautéing shallots in butter, deglazing with white wine and lemon juice, and then adds non-dairy milk or heavy cream.

 Why You'll Love This Recipe